Version 2 of Solar Eclipse Timer worked great in South America for the 2019 Total Solar Eclipse! I have had great reports from Chile and Argentina!

 This is an unprocessed image of totality.
 This was taken with a shutter speed of 1/6 second with an ISO setting of 200.
 The telescope was working at f10 with a focal length of 905mm.
 High Dynamic Range image processing will be coming.

-Our observing site witnessed an amazing decrease in temperature fo 26 degrees Fahrenheit.
+Temperature Data Log: Our observing site witnessed an amazing decrease in temperature of 26 degrees Fahrenheit.
 There are some reasons for this observation.

 Season: This is a winter eclipse in South America.
 This eclipse was 11 days after the winter solstice, so the Sun is on a low ecliptic in the sky.